HeriYantodotDev/HeriYantodotDev/README.md

 👨🏻‍💻Web Developer
 -------------
+👨‍💻Full-stack developer with a focus on 🔍JavaScript, 🦕TypeScript, 🚀Node.js, 🚂Express.js, ⚛️React.js, and 🐘PostgreSQL.
+Embracing 🧪TDD and eager to share my learning journey.
+Let's 🤝connect and 🚀grow together!"

 I spend my free time learning about Web Development and working on several projects.
 I’m on the #100DaysofCode challenge.
 The details are on the [GitHub Project](https://github.com/users/HeriYantodotDev/projects/3) & [Twitter](https://twitter.com/search?q=%23100DaysOfCode%20%40HeriYantodotDev&src=typed_query&f=live).
 Wish me luck!